AsposeShowcase/Html5_Spreadsheet_Editor_by_Aspose.Cells_for_Java/README.md

 ## Html5 Spreadsheet Editor by Aspose for Java

-Html5 Spreadsheet Editor by Aspose for Java is a web application that can view and edit Excel workbook documents.
+Html5 Spreadsheet Editor is a web application that can view and edit Excel workbook documents.
 It highlights commonly used features of [Aspose.Cells for Java](http://www.aspose.com/java/excel-component.aspx) and demonstrates how to use them to create, manipulate and render a spreadsheet.

 ![](http://www.aspose.com/blogs/wp-content/uploads/2014/09/2.png)